 Compared to other types of flooring, vinyl plank flooring is easy to maintain.
 Regular cleaning is recommended to keep scratches and damage at bay.
 Vacuuming or sweeping will eliminate dirt and debris, and mopping with hot water and vinegar will cut the dirt and grime without streaks.

-Cost to Install Vinyl Plank Flooring: DIY vs. Hiring a Professional
+Vinyl Plank Flooring Installation: DIY vs. Hiring a Professional

-Installing vinyl plank flooring as a DIY project is an option.
-Vinyl plank flooring is one of the easiest flooring materials to install on your own.
-While you can save money by installing the planks yourself, mistakes can be costly.
+Installing vinyl plank flooring as a DIY project is an option since this material is one of the easiest to install.
+While you can save money by learning how to install vinyl plank flooring yourself, mistakes can be costly.
 It also takes more than just the flooring planks for installation.
 Keep in mind that the estimated cost for materials and tools for a 500-square-foot DIY project is around $3,300.
-Professional flooring contractors can complete the installation in less time, and many reputable contractors will warranty their work.
+According to Morelan, “Hiring a professional installer has several benefits.
+They will have the experience and expertise to ensure that the flooring is installed correctly and without any major mistakes.
+They will also have access to special tools and equipment that most homeowners do not have, which can make the installation process much easier.”
+The best flooring companies can complete the installation in less time, and many reputable contractors will warrant their work.

-How to Save Money on Vinyl Plank Flooring Installation
+How to Save Money on the Cost to Install Vinyl Plank Flooring